philips-software/terraform-provider-hsdp/docs/resources/ai_inference_compute_environment.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The GUID of the Compute Environment
+* `reference` - The reference of this Compute Environment
 * `is_factory` - Weather this Compute Environment is factory one
 * `created` - The date this Compute Environment was created
 * `created_by` - Who created the environment